tdzl2003/node-lua/README.md

 Buffer:

-	Buffer.new() can be used, but these followed functions is recommend:
+	Buffer.new() can be used, but these followed functions is recommended:

 		* Buffer.newWithSize(size)